Access and admission

 • Curriculum Vitae, taking into account the student's work experience and any additional studies they may have, and in particular, their language skills.
 This assessment will be carried out by the Master's Academic Committee.

 Once the applicants have been ranked according to the aforementioned evaluation criteria, all applicants will be admitted according to the number of available places, strictly in order of priority.
-In the event of withdrawals, applicants not initially selected may be considered for admission, again according to their order of merit.
+In the event of withdrawals, applicants not initially selected may be considered for admission again, again according to their order of merit.